kalaitzi-gif/DSCI510FinalProject/README.md

 6.)
 Save scatterplot as a .png file as "Scatter_Risk_GDP"

-**STEP D: Generate Horizontal Bar Chart - WB INDICATORS VS RISK SCORE** This Horizontal Bar Chart shows which DEWP risk factors and WB Indicators are most strongly correlated with a country's risk of experiencing ongoing mass killing in 2024-2025
+**STEP D: Generate Horizontal Bar Chart - WB INDICATORS VS RISK SCORE** This Horizontal Bar Chart shows which DEWP risk factors and WB Indicators are most or least correlated with a country's risk of experiencing ongoing mass killing in 2024-2025.

-shows which WB Indicators are most strongly correlated with a country's risk fo experiencing ongoing mass killing in 2024
+7.)
+To generate the horizontal bar chart, begin by sorting the visualization from negative to positive risk correlations.

+8.)
+Generate the  horizontal bar chart, specify the x-axis as "Risk Score Correlation", specify the y-axis as "Average Risk Score", and specify the title as "Risk Factors, Indicators vs. Risk Score."

+6.)
+Save scatterplot as a .png file as "Horizontal_Bar_Indicator_Risk"

 Detailed data visualization for this project is documented via comments in the 'visualization_results.py' file.